christian-westbrook/quizknows/README.md

 2. LICENSE

 This application is licensed as open-source under the MIT license.
 Under this license anyone may use, modify, merge, distribute, sublicense, and/or sell copies of this web system, provided that the same license is included with any and all copies or substantial portions of the system.
+The license can be found in the root directory of the repository.